schofield-lab/schofield-lab.github.io/index.md

 We investigate atomic and nanoscale structure in semiconductors and 2D materials using surface-sensitive probes and simulation.
 Our aim is to understand—and ultimately control—quantum behaviour in these systems, enabling future electronic and quantum technologies.
 {%
   include button.html
+  link="research"
+  text="Learn about our research" icon="fa-solid fa-arrow-right"
+  flip=false
+  style="bare"
+%}

+{% endcapture %}

+{%
+  include feature.html
+  image="images/teaser/teaser-research.jpg"
+  link="research"
+  title="Research"
+  text=text
+  flip=true
+%}

+---

+{% capture text %}

+We investigate atomic and nanoscale structure in semiconductors and 2D materials using surface-sensitive probes and simulation.
+Our aim is to understand—and ultimately control—quantum behaviour in these systems, enabling future electronic and quantum technologies.
+{%
+  include button.html
   link="publications"
   text="Read our publications"
   icon="fa-solid fa-arrow-right"